FAC8/fac9-gitbook/week6/hapi-auth-cookie.md

 server.auth.strategy(name, scheme, [mode], [options])
 ```

-If you pass `true`, all routes will automatically be protected by the strategy.
-If you pass `try`, all routes will be protected, but with their `config.auth.mode` property set to try (see *Add auth to your routes* above).
+If you pass `true` or `'required'`, all routes will automatically be protected by the strategy.
+If you pass `'try'`, all routes will be protected, but with their `config.auth.mode` property set to try (see *Add auth to your routes* above).

 ## Gotcha!